ABOD Castlederg

 The Charter for the new Club was installed by the Lieutenant Governor, Bro.
 Graeme Stenhouse and officers of the Parent Club on 12th September 2015.

-Annual Divine Service hosted by ABOD Castlederg.
-Campsie Club
+Parade and function hosted by ABOD Liverpool, Campsie Club

-Parade hosted by ABOD Royal Burgh of Rutherglen - Campsie Club
+Parade and function hosted by ABOD Liverpool, Campsie Club